East Tullos Burn

 Our Greenspace Use Survey seeking local people’s views on St Fittick’s Park demonstrated the importance of the wetland to the local community, particularly its role in supporting local wildlife.

-Burn and Wetland Restoration Plans
+The East Tullos Burn and Wetland Restoration Project

-The restoration works include:
+The restoration works included:

 • Realigning East Tullos Burn, as part of our commitment to preserve and restore the wetlands in St Fittick’s Park, to the original 2014 design ambition and to accommodate future proposed development sites.